Employment Related Matters

-The NEA/WEAC Attorney Referral program was designed to provide members with access to affordable legal advice for certain non-employment related areas.
+The NEA/WEAC Attorney Referral program (you must log in to see this page) was designed to provide members with access to affordable legal advice for certain non-employment related areas.
 The areas of coverage include: wills and estates, real estate, domestic relations, consumer protection and traffic violations.
-This link also contains a list of participating attorneys who are located throughout the state.
+This link (you must log in to see this page) also contains a list of participating attorneys who are located throughout the state.

 SUMMARY OF LEGAL PROTECTIONS:

 WEAC Will Provide Legal Advice And/Or Representation Regarding:

 - Non-renewal, termination, discipline and workplace safety issues

 - Discrimination or harassment based upon race, gender, age, disability, marital status, sexual orientation, religion, nationality or pregnancy